mohabouje/mohabouje/README.md

 I'am a geek enthusiast!
 I started coding when I got my first PC in 2006.
 I remember my first C code; it still makes my hair stand on end.
 Ever since that moment, I knew I was born to be an engineer.
 Nowadays, I hold a BSc & MSc in Telecommunications Engineer from the University of Granada, Spain.
 <br />
 <br />
-If you are looking for someone passionate about technology with a strong background in algorithm design, optimizations, and digital signal processing, someone enthusiastic, responsible and wishing to develop his skill-set, you just found him!
+If you are looking for someone passionate about technology with a strong background in algorithm design, optimizations, and digital signal processing, someone enthusiastic, responsible, and wishing to develop his skill set, you just found him!
 <br />
 <br />
-I commonly understand and adapt myself to the local conditions and the working environment, independently but also effectively as part of a team.
-I love solving complex problems and working alongside talented people, as someone said, if you’re the smartest person in the room, you’re in the wrong place.
+I commonly understand and adapt myself to the local conditions and the working environment independently but also effectively as part of a team.
+I love solving complex problems and working alongside talented people; as someone said, if you’re the smartest person in the room, you’re in the wrong place.
 <br />
 <br />
-I am continuously trying to figure out the best practices and useful design patterns to develop robust, maintainable and scalable solutions.
+I continuously try to figure out the best practices and useful design patterns to develop robust, maintainable, and scalable solutions.
 I am passionate about electronics and software engineering, and both are part of my daily hobbies.
 <br />
 <br />
 I am an active open-source contributor.
 I have personally been involved very intimately in projects linked to cutting-edge technologies by designing robust algorithms related to generic fields like digital signal processing, positioning systems, big data analysis, and machine learning.